esciencecenter-digital-skills/workshop-metadata/dc-image-processing/who.md

 The participants should:
-- Be familiar with Python and working with Bash
+- Be familiar with Python